Bernice Morgan (1935-)

-Waiting for Time traces the descendants of Cape Random in modern Newfoundland, illustrating an island in the face of the decline of the fishery, but most important, tracing how the past influences the experiences and memories of current Newfoundlanders.
+Waiting for Time traces the descendants of Cape Random in modern Newfoundland and Labrador, illustrating an island in the face of the decline of the fishery, but most important, tracing how the past influences the experiences and memories of current Newfoundlanders and Labradorians.

 Waiting for Time also explores a familiar story through a different critical stance, revealing concealed secrets to its present generation characters, implying that a history cannot be verifiable or even trusted if it does not consider the ways in which history can omit, distort or even dismiss certain participants in its narrative.
 For instance, in discovering her past, Lav Andrews, the descendant of Random Passage's Lavinia Andrews, encounters various versions of it for she asks us: “It is better to have no history or an imagined one?”
 Morgan never directly answers this question; however, she implies that a culture persists through the changing and growing of its history.
 “A place ... forever reshaping itself, ...
 (Will) the Cape ... vanish completely some day(?) ...
 No, it is the changing that saves it.”